 Significant judgments and estimates are required under Topic 606.
-Due to the complexity of certain contracts, the actual revenue recognition treatment required under Topic 606 for the Company's arrangements may be dependent on contract-specific terms and may vary in some instances.
-The Company's contracts with customers often include promises to transfer multiple services, including project management services, notification services, call center services, and monitoring services.
+Due to the complexity of certain contracts, the actual revenue recognition treatment required under Topic 606 for IDX's arrangements may be dependent on contract-specific terms and may vary in some instances.
+IDX's contracts with customers often include promises to transfer multiple services, including project management services, notification services, call center services, and identity protection services.
 Determining whether services are distinct performance obligations that should be accounted for separately requires significant judgment.

-The Company is required to estimate the total consideration expected to be received from contracts with customers, including any variable consideration.
+IDX is required to estimate the total consideration expected to be received from contracts with customers, including any variable consideration.
 Once the estimated transaction price is established, amounts are allocated to performance obligations on a relative SSP basis.
-The Company's breach business derives revenue from two main performance obligations: (i) notification and (ii) combined call center and monitoring services, described further in Note 6 in the notes to the consolidated financial statements included in this prospectus.
+IDX's breach business derives revenue from two main performance obligations: (i) notification and (ii) combined call center and identity protection services, described further in Note 6 in IDX's notes to the IDX Consolidated Financial Statements included in this prospectus.

-At contract inception, the Company assesses the products and services promised in the contract to identify each performance obligation and evaluate whether the performance obligations are capable of being distinct and are distinct within the context of the contract.
+At contract inception, IDX assesses the products and services promised in the contract to identify each performance obligation and evaluate whether the performance obligations are capable of being distinct and are distinct within the context of the contract.
 Performance obligations that are not both capable of being distinct and distinct within the context of the contract are combined and treated as a single performance obligation in determining the allocation and recognition of revenue.
 Determining whether products and services are considered distinct performance obligations requires significant judgment.
-In determining whether products and services are considered distinct performance obligations, the Company assesses whether the customer can benefit from the products and services on their own or together with other readily available resources and whether our promise to transfer the product or service to the customer is separately identifiable from other promises in the contract.
+In determining whether products and services are considered distinct performance obligations, IDX assesses whether the customer can benefit from the products and services on their own or together with other readily available resources and whether our promise to transfer the product or service to the customer is separately identifiable from other promises in the contract.

 Judgment is required to determine the SSP for each distinct performance obligation.
-The Company rarely sells its individual breach services on a standalone basis, and accordingly, the Company is required to estimate the range of SSPs for each performance obligation.
-In instances where the SSP is not directly observable because the Company does not sell the service separately, the Company reviews information that includes historical discounting practices, market conditions, cost-plus analysis, and other observable inputs to determine an appropriate SSP.
-The Company typically has more than one SSP for individual performance obligations due to the stratification of those items by classes of customers, size of breach, and other circumstances.
-In these instances, the Company may use other available information such as service inclusions or exclusions, customizations to notifications, or varying lengths of call center or monitoring services in determining the SSP.
+IDX rarely sells its individual breach services on a standalone basis, and accordingly, IDX is required to estimate the range of SSPs for each performance obligation.
+In instances where the SSP is not directly observable because IDX does not sell the service separately, IDX reviews information that includes historical discounting practices, market conditions, cost-plus analysis, and other observable inputs to determine an appropriate SSP.
+IDX typically has more than one SSP for individual performance obligations due to the stratification of those items by classes of customers, size of breach, and other circumstances.
+In these instances, IDX may use other available information such as service inclusions or exclusions, customizations to notifications, or varying lengths of call center or identity protection services in determining the SSP

 If a group of agreements are so closely related to each other that they are, in effect, part of a single arrangement, such agreements are deemed to be one arrangement for revenue recognition purposes.
-The Company exercises judgment to evaluate the relevant facts and circumstances in determining whether the separate agreements should be accounted for separately or as, in substance, a single arrangement.
-The Company's judgments about whether a group of contracts comprises a single arrangement can affect the allocation of consideration to the distinct performance obligations, which could have an effect on results of the Company's operations for the periods involved.
+IDX exercises judgment to evaluate the relevant facts and circumstances in determining whether the separate agreements should be accounted for separately or as, in substance, a single arrangement.
+IDX's judgments about whether a group of contracts comprises a single arrangement can affect the allocation of consideration to the distinct performance obligations, which could have an effect on results of IDX's operations for the periods involved.

-Generally, the Company has not experienced significant returns or refunds to customers.
-The Company's estimates related to revenue recognition may require significant judgment and the change in these estimates could have an effect on the Company's results of operations during the periods involved.
+Generally, IDX has not experienced significant returns or refunds to customers.
+IDX's estimates related to revenue recognition may require significant judgment and the change in these estimates could have an effect on IDX's results of operations during the periods involved.